-By March 2017, over 95,000 people from across the globe have visited the Access Agriculture website to watch and download farmer training videos.
+By February 2018, over 140,000 people from across the globe have visited the Access Agriculture website to watch and download farmer training videos.
 To find out what visitors to the website do with the videos a global on-line survey was conducted in 2015.
-The 953 respondents came from 102 countries, mainly from Africa (63%), Asia-Pacific (23%), and the Americas (6%).
+The 953 respondents came from 102 countries, mainly from Africa (63%), Asia-Pacific (23%), and the Americas (6%)

 Most users watch the videos on the site, followed by about a third who download them.

 Respondents use the videos to train themselves (45%), farmers (38%), colleagues (21%), students (15%) and for “other” uses (9%).

 Those most likely to use the videos in farmer training are: national or local NGOs (53%), followed by farmer organisations (47%), radio & TV broadcasters (45%), and government extension (43%).

 Nearly all (79%) of the respondents find the videos and the website useful, and they tend to use the videos for training two to five times a year.